toscawidgets/tw2.devtools/docs/core.rst

 In some situations thread-local is not appropriate, e.g. twisted.
 In this case the application will need to monkey patch request_local to use appropriate request_local storage.

-**Thread Safety**

-ToscaWidgets is designed to support thread-safe usage, with no internal locks.
-To support this, Widget classes must not be modified after they are defined, and Widget instances must only be used in a single thread.

 **pkg_resources**

 tw2.core aims to take advantage of pkg_resources where it is available, but not to depend on it.
 This allows tw2.core to be used on Google App Engine. pkg_resources is used in two places:

  * In ResourcesApp, to serve resources from modules, which may be zipped eggs.
 If pkg_resources is not available, this uses a simpler system that does not support zipped eggs.
  * In EngingeManager, to load a templating engine from a text string, e.g. "genshi".
 If pkg_resources is not available, this uses a simple, built-in mapping that covers the most common template engines.

 History